 - Heavier and larger than a PWM controller

 - PWM Regulator has mature and proven techniques

-- PWM Regulator is a Simple Structure and cost-effective
+- PWM Regulator has a simple structure and low cost.

-- Less budget for a small tiny homes project
+- Smaller budget for a small tiny house project

 PWM Solar Charge Controller Cons:

 - Low conversion rate

 - Input voltage must match battery bank voltage